Our Learning Environment

 We Adhere to the Highest Standards

-At Play and Learn, We take your child’s development and safety seriously.
+At Play and Learn, we are more than just a daycare.
+We take your child’s development and safety seriously.
 That’s why we adhere to the highest standards in child-directed education, safety and security, nutrition, and cleanliness.
 We know it makes a difference.

 Play and Learn is licensed by the Department of Human Services and Pennsylvania Department of Education and follows the state’s early learning standards.
 We use the Pennsylvania Early Learning Standards for Infants and Toddlers, Pennsylvania Early Learning Standards for Pre-Kindergarten, and Pennsylvania Early Learning Standards for Kindergarten to guide curriculum and lesson planning decisions.
 We also participate in the Keystone STARS Certification Program, designed to evaluate and improve the quality of child care.
 The program offers Standards, Training, Assistance, Resources and Support (STARS) to child care providers and recognizes the continuous quality improvement efforts of early learning programs in Pennsylvania.

+We are redefining how far daycare can go.
 Our educational philosophy is age-appropriate, developmentally appropriate and child-directed.
 Your child will learn through play and will be given the freedom to make choices that help to foster independence.
-Activities like sports and music are included in your tuition, while other enrichment programs are available for an optional fee.
+Activities like sports, music, theater and Spanish are included in your tuition,

 Our preschool and certified Kindergarten program are aligned with the curriculum of public school Kindergarten programs and are designed to prepare your child to transition easily to a public or private school environment.